minimum-hsu/tutorial-python/lesson-17/03/README.md

-# Get Startted for ORM and MySQL
+# Get Started for ORM and MySQL

 This lesson will guide you through setting up an Object-Relational Mapping (ORM) tool to interact with a MySQL database in Python.
 We will use SQLAlchemy as our ORM of choice.